brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 ### The naive implementation

 Let's start with a very simple (and naive) implementation of a priority queue.
-The idea is that, every time that we need to remove an item, we will sort the entire list of elements by their priority, and then we can just return the last element, that will be the one with the highest priority:
+The idea is that, every time that we need to remove an item, we will sort the entire list of elements by their priority, in ascending order, and then we can just return the last element, that will be the one with the highest priority:

 ```ruby
 class NaivePriorityQueue